Fast Times at Ridgemont High poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Stacy actively chooses to pursue an older guy (Ron Johnson) and loses her virginity in the pool house.
 This is her active choice to cross from childhood innocence into the "adult" world she thinks she wants., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Stacy's date with Mark ends in humiliation when he can't perform sexually.
+Structural examination shows that this crucial beat Stacy's date with Mark ends in humiliation when he can't perform sexually.
 False defeat: what seemed like the "right" relationship falls apart due to inexperience and pressure.
 Stakes are raised as characters' flaws catch up with them., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 71 minutes initiates the final act resolution at 79% of the runtime.
 Brad discovers Stacy's situation and realizes his sister needs him.
 Mark confronts Damone about betraying Stacy.
 The characters gain clarity: authentic relationships matter more than image or status., demonstrating the transformation achieved throughout the journey.